odoo/odoo/doc/howtos/backend.rst

 - Wizard records are not meant to be persistent; they are automatically deleted from the database after a certain time.
 This is why they are called *transient*.
-- Wizard models do not require explicit access rights: users have all permissions on wizard records.
-- Wizard records may refer to regular records or wizard records through many2one fields, but regular records *cannot* refer to wizard records through a many2one field.
+- Wizard records may refer to regular records or wizard records through relational fields(many2one or many2many), but regular records *cannot* refer to wizard records through a many2one field.

 We want to create a wizard that allow users to create attendees for a particular